 After $115,000 1.8832 (7% increase) $216,568

-So a 15% increase in stability of earnings from $100,000 to $115,000 per year equates to a $40,568 ($216,568 – 176,000) increase in value for the business.
+A 15% increase in stability of earnings from $100,000 to $115,000 per year equates to a $40,568 ($216,568 – 176,000) increase in value for the business.
 This is beyond significant; this is a real value increase.
 The best correlating example is a $4,000 paint job in your house prior to selling it.
 Does it pay you back?
 Yes it does and more.
-So now let’s give your business a new paint job!
+Now let’s give your business a new paint job!

 Just like a paint job, your financial information needs to look pretty.
 Not only must it display really great numbers, but it needs to shine and stand out.
 What I mean is that the reader can easily understand what he is reading.
 Many small business entrepreneurs have a very poor format and layout of their financial information.
 The story in the sidebar below brings home the point I want to make.

 As with the paint job, you should hire a professional.
 Yeah I know: those accountants don’t know what they are doing and/or they are just too expensive.
 Most CPA’s know what they are doing but don’t really want or have the time to do a cleanup job on client software.
 To make matters more complicated, there are a lot issues involved in professional compliance specifically maintaining independence etc. You need to find a really good accountant that understands the software you use to begin the changes.
 The key is to create a reporting format that even your seventh grader can understand when he reads the report.
 When engaging an accountant to perform the task, ask them, how would you report the information?
 Does it tie together easily?
 Can a layman understand the reports?

 Now that you have a good format developed, begin the process of reclassification or modifying the information to be in compliance with the new format.
 This is usually the time consuming part because you will want to go back at least two years or more to classify the data or transactions in the correct accounts.
 Test the outcomes of the data and confirm that it reads correctly and well.
 Now you have the foundation to make changes.